-The difference between a ‘call-back’ and a ‘virtual queue’ is subtle in definition but significant in outcomes.
+The difference between virtual queuing and call-backs is subtle in definition but significant in outcomes.
 Many contact center managers have been distraught to find that what they needed was a call-back, but what they got was a virtual queue.

 Fonolo has been the call-back specialist for over a decade, so we know a thing or two about what makes a call-back different from a virtual queue.